Washington's 46th legislative district

 Washington's 46th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.
-It includes the North Seattle neighborhoods east of Aurora Avenue except for the University District, as well as the cities of Lake Forest Park and Kenmore.
+It consists of the northeast corner of the city of Seattle, including the neighborhoods of Green Lake, Roosevelt, Northgate, Wedgwood, and Lake City, with Aurora Avenue mostly serving as its western boundary and Northeast 45th Street as its southern boundary.

 The district's legislators are state senator Javier Valdez and state representatives Gerry Pollet (position 1) and Darya Farivar (position 2), all Democrats.